Pasek108/UR-LoldleSolver/README.md

 7. Copy generated query
 8. Paste copied query in Fluent Editor SPARQL tab (last one in the bottom)
 9. Execute query using "Execute" button
-10. Input first champion from results to Loldle
+10. Enter the name of the first character from the list into the Loldle game
 11. If guess wasn't correct, go back to step 2

 ![loldle guesses](/_for_readme/loldle_guesses.png)
 ![marked champions](/_for_readme/marked_champions.png)

+For more data check [Middle column](#middle-column) section

 #### Updating data